jacobpgarrett/Assignment_2/README.md

 ```

 ## Tutorials
 There is a pair of tutorials for the Matriux Structural Analysis algorithm in the tutorials folder saved as Jupyter Notebooks.
+These tutorials show an example implementation of the nonlinear analysis and matrix structural analysis scripts.
+To view geometric stiffness matricies, critical load factors, or other parameters pertaining to nodes or elements, the user can index into the nodevals and elementvals vectors.

 # General Information
 ## Generative AI Use